The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Numerical Validation

 \subsection{MEGN Model Accuracy}

 In this section, we assess the accuracy of the MEGN model for various transmission distances and symbol rates.
 Fig.~\ref{Fig:Results_combined}(a) shows the NLI reduction due to the short blocklength obtained from the MEGN model.
-It can be seen that the shorter shaping blocklength $N=100$ generally enable more NLI reduction than the longer one.
-The frequency closer to the zero frequency would benefit more from the NLI reduction.
-Moreover, it can be seen that extending the symbol energy interactions to XPT through 2-D and 4-D mapping enables a further reduction in NLI, which is more pronounced for $N=100$ than for $500$.
+It can be seen that the shorter shaping blocklength $N=100$ generally enables more NLI reduction than the longer one.
+Frequencies closer to zero benefit more from the NLI reduction.
+Moreover, extending the symbol-energy interactions to XPT through 2-D and 4-D mapping enables a further reduction in NLI, which is more pronounced for $N=100$ than for $500$.

 Fig.~\ref{Fig:Results_combined}(b) presents the prediction of the proposed MEGN model in terms of the NLI power coefficient $\eta$ and the optimal effective SNR, at a fixed transmission distance ($10$ spans) and symbol rate ($32$ GBd) but for various shaping blocklengths $N$.
 The MEGN model, evaluated for the 10-span transmission, shows excellent agreement with the simulation results.
-Here the MEGN model uses $M=50$, which is an approximated window, as shown in Fig.~\ref{Fig:Results_Kernels}, well captures the kernel functions at least $30\%$ of their normalized magnitude.
-Because the temporal symbol-energy correlations varies with $N$ and the mapping strategy, the resulting SNR also depends on these signaling parameters.
-When $N$ increases beyond $10^3$, the energy correlations becomes negligible, and the SNR converges to the value predicted by the EGN model.
-As the 2-D and 4-D mapping strategy extends the energy correlations into more dimensions, features stronger energy correlations at shorter correlation length, causing $\bKSc{\tau}$, $\bKSa{\tau}$ and $\bKSb{\tau,\taup}$ to contribute more in the small-delay region of the channel functions, as illustrated in Fig.~\ref{Fig:Contribution}.
+Here the MEGN model uses $M=50$, which is an approximate window that, as shown in Fig.~\ref{Fig:Results_Kernels}, captures the kernel functions down to at least $30\%$ of their normalized magnitude.
+Because the temporal symbol-energy correlations vary with $N$ and the mapping strategy, the resulting SNR also depends on these signaling parameters.
+When $N$ increases beyond $10^3$, the energy correlations become negligible, and the SNR converges to the value predicted by the EGN model.
+Since the 2-D and 4-D mapping strategies extend the energy correlations into more dimensions, they feature stronger energy correlations at shorter correlation lengths, causing $\bKSc{\tau}$, $\bKSa{\tau}$, and $\bKSb{\tau,\taup}$ to contribute more in the small-delay region of the channel functions, as illustrated in Fig.~\ref{Fig:Contribution}.
 This leads to a more pronounced NLI reduction.
 The overall errors remain small, and the largest discrepancies, still negligible, appear for very short blocklengths $N=10,20$ under 2-D and 4-D mapping.